sweetest-framework/sweetest/GUIDELINES.md

 }
 ```

-It also contains predefined data `USER_A` and `USER_B` so it can be reused by multiple tests without the need to define constants each time.
-Maybe you noticed that this class is outside the steps class; that is intentional: its use reaches beyond the steps class as it is handy for various test scenarios, no matter you decide to use the fake backend or not.
+It also contains predefined data `USER_A` and `USER_B` so it can be reused by multiple tests without the need to define constants individually each time.
+Maybe you noticed that this class is outside the steps class; that is intentional too: its use reaches beyond the steps class as it can be handy for various test scenarios, no matter you decide to use the fake backend or not.

 #### Create the steps class for the unit test